Data-URI base64 conversion

 The new kid on the compression block is Google’s Guetzli which promises 20-30% typical compression.
 Though it takes a lot longer to compress, a fair compromise.

-There’s a lot to image optimisation, if you are interested The Book of Speed’s chapter on Optimizing Images is very good.
+There’s a lot to image optimisation, if you are interested read Stoyan Stefanov’s The Book of Speed chapter on Optimizing Images it is excellent.

 There’s a free online eBook by Addy Osmani: Essential image optimisation is definitely worth the read.
 He recommends: